Wednesday – Paola, The Hypogeum and Tarxien Temple Complex

 In the waiting area and the entrance above the chambers, you can read some information about the Neolithic culture on Malta and see reproductions of some of the artifacts.
 There’s also a brief slide show about the history and discovery of the site that you watch in a small informal theater before you embark on your guided and closely escorted tour of the site itself.3_hypogeum_oracle_chamber[1]The section shown in this shot is called the Oracle Chamber.

 The Hypogeum dates from the Saflieni era of Maltese prehistory meaning it was built between 3000 BCE and 2500 BCE.
 I couldn’t help but feel awe when I learned that the people who carved it did so underground using only stone and bone tools, with no natural light apparent and still managed to recreate the look for the temples that were constructed on the surface.
-As I would learn later one can readily see the similarities between the Hypogeum and the temples at Tarxien, Ħaġar Qim, and Mnajdra.
+As I would learn later one can readily see the similarities between the Hypogeum and the temples at Tarxien, Ħaġar Qim, and Mnajdra as well.

 As a side note, I was surprised that Heritage Malta, the organization that runs the site, has not had a video crew in this structure to produce a video.
 Whether shooting with high-speed film to minimize the impact of the lighting or briefly lighting the place, there should be DVDs for sale as soon as you finish the tour.
 If reasonably priced, I think they’d sell 50 a day.

-After this tour, I grabbed a bite of lunch (penne pasta with [head on] prawns and other seafood) at a small café on the square near the bus stop.
+After this tour, I grabbed a bite of lunch (penne pasta with {head on} prawns and other seafood) at a small café on the square near the bus stop.
 I’d noted it when strolling about town in the morning.
 I set out after lunch to the other side of town and the Tarxien Temples.
 Like so many of these sites if you’re not looking for it, there’s a good chance you’d walk right by the entrance.

 IMG_0353aThe ruins themselves get more interesting as you walk deeper into them.